Get Your Flu Shot Today

 • Unclear on timing?
 September and October are the best times for most people to get vaccinated.
 Try to get vaccinated by the end of October, but vaccination after October can still provide protection during the height of flu season.

 Bottom line: Getting a flu shot will help protect your health and the people you care about.
-Now let's bust some common myths (also available as a Spanish PDF) about getting the flu vaccine, with some help from our friends at the CDC.
+Now let's bust some common myths (also available as a Spanish PDF) about getting the flu vaccine, with some help from our friends at the Centers for Disease Control and Prevention.

 Make time to get a flu shot today!